Saeed-Rezaee/WinBackdoorLib/README.md

 # WinBackdoorLib
-a simple module to create "reverse shell or backdoor" simply with Windows API
+a simple Lib to create "reverse shell or backdoor" simply with Windows API

 ![Image1](capture.PNG)